 Anyone visiting the South West highway may come across the curious Enchanted Highway collection, where you will find various scrap metal sculptures and creations scattered across a 32-mile run.

-Do you know of any interesting or fun facts about North Dakota that we’ve missed?
-Share them here in the comments section below!
+Do you know of any fun facts about North Dakota?
+Share them in the comments below!